yetanotherco/aligned_layer/docs/guides/1_SDK.md

 - `SerializationError` if there is an error deserializing the message sent from the batcher.
 - `WebSocketConnectionError` if there is an error connecting to the batcher.
 - `WebSocketClosedUnexpectedlyError` if the connection with the batcher is closed unexpectedly.
+- `InvalidSignature` if the signature is invalid.
+- `InvalidNonce` if the nonce is invalid.
+- `InvalidProof` if the proof is invalid.
+- `ProofTooLarge` if the proof is too large.
+- `InsufficientBalance` if the sender balance is insufficient or unlocked
+- `ProofQueueFlushed` if there is an error in the batcher and the proof queue is flushed.
 - `GenericError` if the error doesn't match any of the previous ones.

 ### submit_multiple